drone-time/drone-time/README.md

 Robots have dead time during which they can be rented out to the neighbourhood.

-With ETH users can purchase timeshare in a network of drones and utilise a range of services:
+With ETH users can purchase timeshare in a network of drones and utilise a range of services: Area surveillance, Asset tracking, Environmental monitoring, Loud speaker :)
-()Area surveillance
-()Asset tracking
-()Environmental monitoring
-()Loud speaker :)

 Revenue pathways in the decentralised drone network create a fund for drone-time response to emergency situations